Cisco-RADKit/Intro/Control-API/intro-control.md

         enabled=True,
     )
 ```

+One can easily recognize the various parameters of the NewDevice object, and map them to the Web UI options in the RADKit Service Web UI.

 ## Create the device on RADKit Service

 To create the device on RADKit Service, use the `create_device()` member function from the `service` object: